Infinite-Nomic/Infinite-Nomic/Official-Rules.rst

 - **Rule 32: Feudal Surge**
 If you are a @Current player, you may lose 20 coins.
 If you do, you may make 3 feudal actions today.

+- **Rule 33: Weapons**
+At the time of this proposal becoming a rule every active player and future active players gets a weapon for uses to be specified by future rules.

+The weapon given by this rule will be a dagger.